nubenetes/awesome-kubernetes/docs/message-queue.md

 - [==linkedin.com: Kafka Cluster Setup on Kubernetes==](https://www.linkedin.com/pulse/kaka-cluster-setup-kubernetes-avinash-kumar-chandran/)
 - [medium.com/wix-engineering: Troubleshooting Kafka for 2000 Microservices at Wix](https://medium.com/wix-engineering/troubleshooting-kafka-for-2000-microservices-at-wix-986ee382fd1e) Debugging microservices’ event driven communication is not trivial, especially when it’s based on event streaming platforms like Apache Kafka.
 While scale grows more easily and the distributed system becomes more decoupled and resilient, the operational aspects become much harder.
 - [engineering.grab.com: Zero trust with Kafka](https://engineering.grab.com/zero-trust-with-kafka)
+- [freecodecamp.org: The Apache Kafka Handbook – How to Get Started Using Kafka 🌟](https://www.freecodecamp.org/news/apache-kafka-handbook/) Apache Kafka is an open source event streaming tool that transports tons of data w/ low latency.
+This link covers its core concepts, how to use its CLI, & how to install + build a project with it.

 #### Kafka Tools